camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ### Custom Mapping into Process Variables

 If a business rule task is used to invoke a decision inside a BPMN process, then the decision result can be passed into process variables by using [output variable mapping]({{< relref "user-guide/process-engine/variables.md#input-output-variable-mapping" >}}).
-For example, the decision result have multiple output values which should be saved in separate process variables.
+For example, the decision result has multiple output values which should be saved in separate process variables.

 ```xml
 <businessRuleTask id="businessRuleTask" camunda:decisionRef="myDecision">